casmiththomas6/casmithomas6.github.io/README.md

 on the site

 * [Reddit](www.reddit.com)
   * This site is sometimes interesting and helpful because it can provide quick answers
-for specific questions, and the many different communities
+for specific questions, and there many different communities with similar interests that
+people can join